WEST COAST Happily-Ever-After – Book 1

 A bull rider and a New York executive walk into a Nevada B&B…no, really, they do.
 Each is honoring an old debt, and running the Silver Rose Guest Ranch is their job for the summer before they go back to their old worlds.
 But what if one summer isn’t enough?

-From Deb’s FIRST KISS: TUESDAY blog:
+Read a snippet from Deb’s FIRST KISS: TUESDAY blog:

 “Why is it so important to be number one?”